clarkfitzg/phd_research/milestones/proposals.md

   previously](https://github.com/clarkfitzg/phd_research/blob/master/expression_graph/expression_graph.tex)
 show the task parallelism.

+### Description

-Static analysis using any of the above can't _actually_ show if parallel will be more efficient, because we don't know how large the data is and how long anything will take to run.
+Static analysis of the code by itself can't _actually_ show if parallel will be more efficient, because we don't know how large the data is and how long anything will take to run.
 What I would really like is some kind of class and dimension inference, but this seems like wishful thinking.

-But if we run it once then we can "fill in" everything that we would like to know in the parallel data structure: classes, object sizes, timings for each function and method call, etc.
+If we run the code once then we can "fill in" everything that we would like to know in the parallel data structure: classes, object sizes, timings for each function and method call, etc. It doesn't seem unreasonable to require one run; if the user hasn't run it then how do they know that it's slow?
+The other standard advice for slow code is to profile it, which again requires running it.

+This data structure should be extensible in the sense that we can make "optimization passes" on it, ie. to eliminate unnecessary code or to transform a `for` loop into an `lapply` as described in the Code Analysis project Nick, Duncan, Matt and I worked on in the fall of 2017.

-This milestone would be greatly simplified if I narrow down and focus on a subset of the language.
+This milestone might be might simplified if I narrow down and focus on a subset of the language.
 For example, I should probably be sticking to pure functions.
 If I'm thinking about pushing it into SQL then I should probably be focusing on methods for data frames.
 There aren't too many of them: